-On this 150th Celebration of Canada, we remember a remarkably dynamic couple, Phil and Jen (nee Sandin) Gaglardi.
+On the 150th Celebration of Canada, we remembered a remarkably dynamic couple, Phil and Jen (nee Sandin) Gaglardi.
 Jen with her co-worker Laurene Schneider (Drury) started the 80-year old Christian Life Assembly (CLA) megachurch in 1937 with street meetings in front of Fullers Meat Market in Langley.
 Jen played guitar while Laurene led the singing with her accordion.
 Jen’s favorite scripture which she quoted at every street meeting was ‘Seek ye the Lord while he may be found.
 Call upon Him while he is near.’
 They invited onlookers to evening meetings at a rented Sunday School hall.
 Initially no one turned up.
 Finally one or two would join them.
 Eventually many more would follow.
 Eleanor Mark, their first convert, said “The Lord honours small beginnings that have been watered with tears, much hard work, and faithfulness.”
 Claude Adams, who played his accordion at the street meetings, said that ‘you couldn’t say no to Jennie’.

 Someone else who couldn’t say no to the Swedish Jennie was Phil Gaglardi, who later became known as King of the Road as BC Highway minister under Premier WAC Bennett.
 Of Italian Roman Catholic background, he came to personal faith in Christ through Jennie’s earlier ministry in Mission BC.
 Phil had been a hard-drinking logger and construction worker who would fight at the drop of a hat.
 Jen particularly appreciated Phil’s ability to both preach and fix their Model ‘A’ Ford.
 She agreed to marry Phil on the condition that he became an ordained minister as well.
 “My mother was the drive behind my father,” son Bob Gaglardi remembers.
 “It’s hard to understand that considering how strong a personality my Dad was.
 She was the boss at the end of the day, but she allowed my father to be at the forefront.”
 Phil and Jen were both passionate about missions, prayer, and revival: “Are we calling for fasting and prayer?
 We know that we need a revival more than all others know.
 Come!
 Let us break up the fallow ground.
 This is a clarion call to prayer and consecration.
 Let us move forward on our knees.
 Pray as you have never prayed before for revival!
 Revival!
 Revival!”